opencadc-metadata-curation/collection2caom2/README.md

 ## Things To Know About CAOM2 Observation Construction

+### Observations

+1. Choose a Simple Observation representation as the default.

+1. Choose a Derived Observation representation when:
+    1. stacking
+    2. mosaicing
+    3. splitting out commensal observations

 ### Planes

 1. Plane-level metadata is only computed for productType=science|calibration.
 Auxiliary artifacts (or parts or chunks) are expected to be part of another plane with science, unless it is a temporary state caused by ingestion order.